PedroGaya/hellblazers/quickstart-sections/spreads/player/10-downtime.md

 During _Commune_, **fate** is awarded to characters based on criteria described below.

-For each character, work through these questions alone or as a group - If you answer "yes", or if it feels otherwise appropriate, **earn fate**.
+For each character, work through these questions alone or as a group - If you answer "yes" to any question in a bundle, or if it feels otherwise appropriate, **earn fate** for that bundle.

 - **The Troublesome Questions**: Did your features, traits or other character details get you in trouble or create awkward situations?
 - **The Conviction Questions**: Did you manifest your beliefs?
 Did you follow them with purpose?
 Did you achieve a goal?
 - **The Vantage Questions**: Did you have the right skills at the right time?
 Did you keep the story moving?

 The awards below are given by **votes** - everyone can vote for any character, most voted gets the award and **earns fate**.
-Unlike the questions, where everyone can earn fate, each award is only given out once.
+Unlike the questions, where everyone can earn fate, each award is only given out once. **Voting is optional** - Do it now or at the end of the session, and only if there are reasonable claims to each award.

 - **The Embodiement Award**: Did you capture the mood at the table?
 Did you go above and beyond with roleplaying?
 - **The Moldbreaker Award**: Did your character struggle with inner turmoil?
 Were they tormented by conflict?